hotzsauce/pfuncs/README.md

 In all calling situations - simple evaluation, currying, and differentiation - the arguments can be ints or floats, parse-able string expressions, or Func instances.
 In the latter two cases, the composition of the functions is returned.
-Arugments of `numpy.ndarray` type are also handled in most cases, but because `pfuncs` wasn't designed with matrix operations in mind, errors may arise.
+Arguments of `numpy.ndarray` type are also handled in most cases, but because `pfuncs` wasn't designed with matrix operations in mind, errors may arise.